 Your guide will meet you at McGhee Tyson Airport in Knoxville, Tennessee at 12 pm on Day 1 so please book a flight that arrives before 11:30 am.
 Alternatively, you can be collected at your accommodation in Knoxville at 10:30 am if you are already in town.

-Your trip ends back at McGhee Tyson Airport at 4:00 pm on Day 4.
+Your trip ends back at McGhee Tyson Airport on Day 5.
 We recommend booking a flight that leaves after 5:30 pm to ensure you have enough time.
 Alternatively you can be dropped at your accommodation in Knoxville if you are staying on.

 Meals: B, L, D